Docs

 • Use the maximum limit (100) when fetching large datasets to reduce request count

-• Cache responses that don't change frequently (e.g. tag lists)
+• Cache responses that don't change frequently (tag lists, knowledge-base articles)

 On this page